 During the academic year, GLSE provides dedicated counselors for students in the Faculty of Medicine.
-Information about these counselors can be found here:
+Information about these counselors can be found at the GLSE (Student Health and Wellness page).

-(http://www.glse.utoronto.ca/student-health-and-wellness).
 The Grad Team can also help you to contact these counselors.